 The Group’s appetite for tax risk is consistent with a desire to achieve certainty in our tax affairs The UK Group does not engage in artificial transactions in order to reduce UK tax.

 The UK Group will always be transparent with regards to any filing position taken where there may be uncertainty as to the application and interpretation of tax law.

 Approach of the UK Group towards its dealings with HMRC

-The UK Group’s aim is to avoid unnecessary disputes with HMRC and seeks to achieve this through regular face to face meetings with HMRC and through seeking pre-completion clearances where appropriate.
+The UK Group’s aim is to avoid unnecessary disputes with HMRC and seeks to achieve this through regular face to face meetings with HMRC in order to seek agreement proactively and collaboratively on areas of uncertainly where appropriate.

 Date Published: Dec 2022